codesir-co/ecom-email-health-check/README.md

 ### Via WordPress Dashboard

 1. Go to `Plugins > Add New` in your WordPress dashboard.
-2. Search for "WooCommerce Email Health Check".
+2. Search for "eCommerce Email Health Check".
 3. Click "Install Now" and then "Activate".

 ### Manual Installation